All posts by francois tainturier

 • formal and non-formal education in borderlands

-In order to preserve the confidentiality of the presenters, the conference program will not be available for circulation beyond the group of conference presenters and registrants.
-Conference presenters and attendees will also be expected to follow the Chatham House Rule.
+In order to preserve the confidentiality of presenters, the conference program will not be available for circulation beyond the group of conference presenters.
+Conference presenters will also be expected to follow the Chatham House Rule.

 Submission of Abstracts

-Decision Notification by: February 29, 2024
+Decision Notification by: May 29, 2026

 In-person Registration fees

-Early bird (by March 31, 2024) Standard registration (from April 1, 2024)
+Early bird Standard registration

-Non-students : $45 Non-students: $60
+Non-students : N/A Non-students: N/A

-Students: $25 Students: $40
+Students: N/A Students: N/A

-Myanmar presenters: fees waived Myanmar presenters: fees waived
+Myanmar presenters: N/A Myanmar presenters: N/A

 Online Registration fees

-Early bird (by March 31, 2024) Standard registration (from April 1, 2024)
+Early bird Standard registration

-Non-students: $20 Non-students: $30
+Non-students: N/A Non-students: N/A

-Students: $10 Students: $20
+Students: N/A Students: N/A

-Myanmar presenters: fees waived Myanmar presenters: fees waived
+Myanmar presenters: N/A Myanmar presenters: N/A

-Summer 2023 Research & Mentoring Fellowship
+Summer 2025 Research & Mentoring Fellowship

-Application deadline extended to March 31, 2023, 11:59 PM (EST)
+Application deadline extended to April 7, 2025, 11:59 PM (EST)

-The Inya Institute is now accepting applications for a Fellow to lead the Summer 2023 Research and Mentoring program devoted to supporting the study of Myanmar’s borderlands.
+The Inya Institute is now accepting applications for a Fellow to lead the Summer 2025 Research and Mentoring program devoted to supporting the study of Myanmar’s borderlands.

-The Fellow will be expected to mentor researchers whose work may address any of the following themes related to Myanmar’s borderlands:
+The Fellow will be expected to mentor the researchers whose work may address any of the following themes related to Myanmar’s borderlands:

 • legacy of colonial knowledge on borderlands and their communities;